Jan Masaryk: After the war

 Masaryk remained Foreign Minister following the liberation of Czechoslovakia as part of the multi-party, communist-dominated National Front government.
-The Communists under Klement Gottwald saw their position strengthened after the 1946 elections but Masaryk stayed on as Foreign Minister.
-He was concerned with retaining the friendship of the Soviet Union, but was dismayed by the veto they put on Czechoslovak participation in the Marshall Plan.
+The Communists under Klement Gottwald saw their position strengthened after the 1946 elections, but Masaryk stayed on as Foreign Minister.
+He was concerned with retaining the friendship of the Soviet Union, but was dismayed by the Soviet veto on Czechoslovak participation in the Marshall Plan.

 Czechoslovakia sold arms to Israel during the 1948 Arab–Israeli War.
 The deliveries from Czechoslovakia proved important for the establishment of Israel.
 Masaryk personally signed the first contract on 14 January 1948.
-Because Masaryk was viewed as the most sympathetic to the Jews of members of the postwar government, he was given the task of "appeasing Jewish organisations in the west" in terms of the government's plans to expel the country's German population, including German-speaking Jews.
+Masaryk was viewed as the most sympathetic to the Jews of members of the postwar government, so was given the task of "appeasing Jewish organisations in the west" in terms of the government's plans to expel the country's German population, including German-speaking Jews.

-In February 1948 the majority of the non-communist cabinet members resigned, hoping to force new elections, but instead a communist government under Gottwald was formed in what became known as the Czech coup ("Victorious February" in the Eastern Bloc).
-Masaryk met the visiting Soviet deputy foreign minister, Zorin, who told him that he hoped that he would become a member of the "new government", which confused Masaryk as the current government had not fallen.
+In February 1948, the majority of the non-communist cabinet members resigned, hoping to force new elections.
+Instead, a communist government under Gottwald was formed in what became known as the Czech coup ("Victorious February" in the Eastern Bloc).
+Masaryk met the visiting Soviet deputy foreign minister, Zorin, who told him that he hoped that he would become a member of the "new government".
+This confused Masaryk because the current government had not fallen.
 Zorin told him that "Gottwald is our only guarantee.
 The government must be cleaned up.
 We are determined to build a new one, which is more friendly to us and we shall support Gottwald".
-Masaryk remained Foreign Minister, and was the only prominent minister in the new government who was neither a Communist nor a fellow traveller.
-However, he was apparently uncertain about his decision and possibly regretted his decision not to oppose the communist coup by broadcasting to the Czech people on national radio, where he was a much loved celebrity.
+Masaryk remained Foreign Minister and was the only prominent minister in the new government who was neither a Communist nor a fellow traveller.
+On 27 February 1948, Bob Dixon, the British ambassador in Prague, reported to London: "Masaryk was pathetic and at one point broke down (or put on an act of breaking down).
+He was of course looking for sympathy and said that by staying in the Govt. he hoped he might be able to help a little; he had saved about 50 people from being purged by doing so; & finally Benes had asked him to stay.
+But I fear that the predominant consideration was his personal safety: he admitted that he would have been arrested at once if he had resigned and said that he did not hanker after a martyr's crown".
+Dixon grimly reported: "My guess is that he will not be with us long."

 Masaryk served as the President of the World Federation of United Nations Associations.
 A memorial to his memory and his presidency of the Organisation is located in Geneva, Switzerland.
-Flowers are laid annually by the Permanent Representative of the Czech Republic to the United Nations.

 Death

-On 10 March 1948 Masaryk was found dead, dressed only in his pajamas, in the courtyard of the Foreign Ministry (the Černín Palace in Prague) below his bathroom window.
+On 10 March 1948, Masaryk was found dead, dressed only in his pajamas, in the courtyard of the Foreign Ministry (the Černín Palace in Prague) below his bathroom window.
 Jan Masaryk's remains were buried next to his parents in a plot at Lány cemetery, where in 1994 also the ashes of his sister Alice Masaryková were laid to rest.